fharris/JOTB2019_k8_playground/workshops/container-native-development/LabGuide100.md

 ## Introduction

- **JOTB 2019.** This workshop will walk you through the process of moving an existing application into a containerized CI/CD pipeline and deploying it to a Kubernetes cluster in the Oracle Public Cloud.
+ **JOTB 2019.** This workshop will walk you through the process of moving an existing application into a containerized CI/CD pipeline and deploying it to a Kubernetes cluster in OCI.

 ## Objectives